rhomobile/rhomobile-docs/eb/en/edge/api/cardreader.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
-<span class='label label-important'>Deprecated</span> This method is present to provide backwards compatibility with PocketBrowser code, devices supported by RhoElements will have a single card reader driver installed as part of the platform.
+<span class='label label-important'>Deprecated</span> This method is present to provide backwards compatibility with PocketBrowser code, devices supported by the Enterprise Browser will have a single card reader driver installed as part of the platform.
 If the device has multiple card reader drivers installed this parameter is used to select which driver to use.
 The drivers present are output in the log file when the card reader is initialized.
 This parameter is also used to distinguish between an MSR and a DCR, e.g. if you attach a DCR7000 to your device you can specify that only the MSR functionality is used by specifying this parameter as 'MSR7000'.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):